Pathways to becoming wildlife researchers - 11 May 2021 at 10:00 GMT.

 Who is it for?

-The talks are suitable for GCSE and A-Level students (14 to 18 years old) with an interest in science.
+The talks are suitable for most students but will be most relevant 13 to 18 years olds with an interest in science.
 It will be of special relevance to those students interested in pursuing a career in any STEM field or biomedical research in particular.
 If your students are based at home due to the COVID-19 pandemic, they are welcome to join from their own laptops or other devices.

 VALIDATE for Schools #1: 9 December 2020